fossasia/wp-tweet-feed-plugin/readme.txt

 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

 == Changelog ==

+= 1.4.4 =
+* Added Danish translation - Props <a href="http://wordpress.blogos.dk/">Georg</a>
+* Add ability to give more information on WHY you should upgrade on the plugins page
+* Fixed PHP notice when you add a new copy of widget to your sidebar

 = 1.4.3 =
 * Added the text domain to some translatable strings that were missing it